Better face it – All management is crisis management Resilient organisations cope with the future’s challenges 5th International CIP Conference

 At our conferences we want to give you the chance to tackle a crisis topic with a room full of experts.
 Submit your interactive workshop proposal now.

-See our Madrid Call for Workshops for more information.
-(Note: New deadline for your proposal to be announced)
+See our Call for Workshops for more information.
+(Note: contact us for the possibility to add your workshop last minute)

 Your fee is an individual, personal membership contribution and not subject to VAT.
 For your payment transaction, we provide you with a payment notice on your request.

 Iberia Airlines offers a 10% discount on your flights.